maxd66/cli-valorant-logic/README.md

 # cli-valorant-logic

-Command line that mocks the logic I want to achieve in Valorant Random
+Command line that mocks the logic I want to achieve in Valorant Random and generates a webpage based on your choices.

 ## The Interface